robch/book-of-ai/docs/openai-asst/openai-asst-non-streaming-js/sample-overview.md

 }
 ```

-**STEP 5**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received:
+**STEP 5**: Obtain user input, use the helper class to get the assistant's response, and display responses as they are received.

 ```javascript title="main.js"
 while (true) {